guywilson/pfm/README.md

 **add-transaction, at, add [parameters]**

-- acc:[account code] - The account code of the account the transaction is against
 - c:[category code] - The category code of the transaction
 - p:[payee code] - The payee code of the transaction
 - date:[date] - The date for the transaction (defaults to today)
 - desc:[description] - The description
 - ref:[reference] - The reference
 - type:[DB/CR] - Whether this is a debit or credit transaction
+- amnt:[amount] - The amount
+- rec:[Y/N] - Is the transaction reconciled or not

+**transfer-transaction, transfer, tr [parameters]**

+- to:[account code] - The code of the account to transfer to
+- c:[category code] - The category code of the transaction
+- date:[date] - The date for the transaction (defaults to today)
+- desc:[description] - The description
 - amnt:[amount] - The amount
 - rec:[Y/N] - Is the transaction reconciled or not